About H.E. Bates

 George is also a fireman.
 One night a factory fire threatens a row of thatched cottages where George grew up.
 He carries a baby girl to safety from the very same cottage he'd been born in.
 When that baby grows up she will marry Bert.

-(George is 4th from the left)
+Photo: George is 4th from the left

 George Lucas Fire Brigade

-1914: The family move one street away to No. 15 Grove Road.
+1914: The family move one street away to No. 15 Essex Road.

 Welch soldiers with the family around 1916